alexpitcher/cerebro/README.md

   redis_data:
 ```

-Run `docker compose up -d` from the project root to start both services.
+Run `docker compose up -d` from the project root to start both services, then visit `http://localhost:5000/` for a lightweight dashboard to submit jobs and inspect recent prompts/results.
 To build the image from source instead, run `docker build -t ghcr.io/<you>/cerebro:dev .` and update the `image` reference accordingly.

 ## Project Layout